swcarpentry/training-course/_submissions/round-01/1/2012-09-09-week-1-control-flow.md

     for city in nation :
         print "  " + city</pre>

-Of course, this information is better stored in a dictionary, isn&#8217;t it?
+Of course, this information is better stored in a dictionary, isn't it?
 The data makes more sense if the keys were the nation names and the values were lists of cities.
 Importantly, python has given us a tool specifically for dictionary looping.

 The syntax for looping through the keys and values of a dictionary is :

 <pre>for key, value in dictionary.iteritems():</pre>

-Importantly, you don&#8217;t have to use the words key and value.
-That&#8217;s just what will fill those variables.
+Importantly, you don't have to use the words key and value.
+That's just what will fill those variables.
 Here, we rewrite the previous loop using this clever syntax.

 <div>
   <pre>italy = ["Rome", "Pisa", "Florence", "Venice", "Trieste"]